How a spyware-hunting PhD student foiled a private spy over lunch

 Their conversation continues for just short of two hours, and it’s wide-ranging.
 For the first hour, Lambert regaled his unsuspecting-but-actually suspecting target with charming stories in French about his fictional life, including meeting African leaders, his love of cigars (specifically, the brand Punch), and his experience in the military with aerial photography and remote sensing.
 He also tried to get Scott-Railton to make racist remarks in French.

 Eventually, Lambert, strangely, turned to cue cards, which he said he relied on to jog his memory.
-For the non-sensitive topics–background, getting to know Scott-Railton–the cue cards were in French and green, and handwritten in English.
+For the non-sensitive topics–background, getting to know Scott-Railton–the cue cards were green, and handwritten in English.
 When Lambert moved to the topic of Citizen Lab, he began using yellow cue cards.
 And when he started asking sensitive questions, the red cue cards showed up.

 Listen to an excerpt of Scott-Railton’s conversation with “Michael Lambert”:

 “It’s a pretty obvious way to do it,” Scott-Railton says.
-“The whole time he’s on sensitive topics he’s got this pen in his hand, which has an obvious hole in the top of, so it’s either a microphone or camera, that he’s sort of holding pointed at me.”
+“The whole time he’s on sensitive topics he’s got this pen in his hand, which has an obvious hole in the top of its cap, so it’s either a microphone or camera, that he’s sort of holding pointed at me.”

 “Right around the one-hour mark, after we’re well and truly introduced to each other, and we’d plowed the wagyu beef and lobster bisque on his side and then the salmon on my side, he pivots the conversation,” Scott-Railton recalls.